Health articles

 What are the leading causes of death in the US?

-In 2022, heart disease, cancer, and accidents were the leading causes of death.
-Out of the nearly 3.3 million deaths in 2022, over 1.5 million, or 47%, were due to one of these three causes.
-The fourth, fifth, and sixth most common causes were COVID-19, cerebrovascular diseases, and chronic lower respiratory diseases.
+The leading causes of death were heart disease, cancer, and accidents in 2024.
+Out of the nearly 3.1 million deaths in 2024, over 1.5 million, or 49%, were due to one of these three causes.
+The fourth, fifth, and sixth most common causes were cerebrovascular diseases, chronic lower respiratory diseases, and Alzheimer's disease.